 There’s also a silver lining.
 In the event that you are not approved, the bank typically gives you tips on how to improve your credit score or financial standing so that you increase your chances of qualifying in the future.
 But be wary of shopping around for the best rate by securing pre-approvals from multiple financial institutions.
 This can actually bring your credit score down!

-Options for Homes is unique compared to most developers in that we offer our Down Payment Loan.
-Most banks are not familiar with this loan, so by working with our partner banks, you’re able get the home you want faster.
+Options for Homes is unique compared to most developers in that down payment support is made available through the Options Ready Program as a shared equity loan.
+Most banks are not familiar with this program, so by working with our partner banks, you’re able to get the home you want faster.

-We have an exclusive relationship with BMO and Meridian and they are the only banks that can support our down-payment assistance program.
-These institutions are familiar with the Options model, and they know how to incorporate the Options assistance into the pre-approval applications, which benefits you.
+We have relationships with BMO, CIBC and Meridian and they are the only banks that can support the down payment assistance program.
+These institutions are familiar with the Ready Program, and they know how to incorporate the shared equity loan into the pre-approval applications, which benefits you.

 Knowing what you can afford sometimes means knowing that you can’t afford the suite you’d had your heart set on.
-But that’s better than thinking you’re able to afford something, only to be unable to qualify for a mortgage when the time comes.
+But that’s better than thinking you can buy only to be unable to qualify for a mortgage when the time comes.
 Having to withdraw an offer can be difficult for you and time consuming for us.

 Avoiding disappointment is another reason we encourage you to use our financial institution partners.
 Even if a different financial institution will issue a mortgage pre-approval for an Options for Homes condo, we cannot guarantee that they will in fact give the mortgage to the purchaser at closing.
-A bank may issue a pre-approval but at closing they may not recognize the Options for Homes Down Payment Loan as part of your own down payment, and therefore refuse the mortgage.
+A bank may issue a pre-approval but at closing they may not recognize the shared-equity loan made available through the Options Ready Program as part of your own down payment, and therefore refuse the mortgage.